phadtaya/MITWHOI-ApplCoding/README.md

 # JPintro2024

-JP Math Review 2024 - Applied Programming
+# JP Math Review 2024 - Applied Programming

-July 22, 2024, WHOI

-Led by Phadtaya (Pad) Poemnamthip
+Disclaimer: This repository contains the scripts and notes used in the MIT-WHOI Joint Program summer math review course taught on July 22, 2024 at WHOI.
+The course is designed only for guiding MIT-WHOI JP student in using HPC computing resources at WHOI.
+Please contact Phadtaya Poemnamthip if you have questions.

+Created by: Phadtaya (Pad) Poemnamthip, PhD candidate in Physical Oceanography, MIT-WHOI Joint Program Last updated: 2024-07-21

+## Class overview

+1. Introduction to Poseidon (WHOI's HPC)

+2. Data wrangling with Python's Xarray

-### Recommended resources
+## Recommended resources

 1. MIT CSAIL's "The missing semester of your CS education" (https://missing.csail.mit.edu/)